berlioz-the/berlioz/docs/cli.md

 Displays dynamic local deployment configuration.

-## local provision

-Provisions services on a local workstation.

-This command provisions locally published clusters on a local workstation.

-Optionally, a single cluster can be specified to provision a single cluster only.

 ## local push

 Builds and pushes the images to local workstation store.

 Executes the [build](#build) command and once the build is complete, pushes the images to the local workstation store.
 It is important to note that this command does not deploy the cluster locally yet.
-To deploy the cluster use the [local provision](#local-provision) command.
+To deploy the cluster use the [local run](#local-run) command.

 Just like with the [build](#build) command, this command should be called from the project root directory.

-## local push-provision
+## local push-run

-Builds and provisions the services on a local workstation
+Builds and runs the services on a local workstation

 This command should be called from the project root directory.
-This command literally combines [build](#build), [local push](#local-push) and [local provision](#local-provision) commands.
+This command literally combines [build](#build), [local push](#local-push) and [local run](#local-run) commands.

+## local run

+Run the cluster on a local workstation.

+This command runs locally published clusters on a local workstation.

+Optionally, a single cluster can be specified to run specified cluster only.

 ## local scale get